-Joshua Marie Wilkinson is the author of Selenography (with Polaroids by Tim Rutili), Swamp Isthmus, The Courier's Archive & Hymnal, and Meadow Slasher.
-He has edited five anthologies (of poems, essays, conversations, and poetics); directed a movie about Califone with Solan Jensen called Made a Machine by Describing the Landscape;edits a journal called The Volta, with Afton Wilky; and runs a small press called Letter Machine Editions, with Noah Eli Gordon.
-Born and raised in Seattle, he's lived in Slovakia, Chicago, Denver, Dublin, and now makes his home in Tucson, where he teaches at the University of Arizona.
+Joshua Marie Wilkinson is the author eight books, including Swamp Isthmus and Meadow Slasher.
+He has also edited several anthologies and directed a movie about Califone with Solan Jensen called Made a Machine by Describing the Landscape.
+Currently, Wilkinson edits a journal called The Volta and runs a small press with Lisa Wells called Letter Machine Editions.
+Born and raised in Seattle, Wilkinson now makes his home in Tucson, where he teaches at the University of Arizona.

 Wilkinson is one of our essential contemporary poets, and Swamp Isthmus is among his essential works.

 I can’t remember the last time a book of poems gave me such a bewildered, deep pleasure.
 It’s as if Joshua Marie Wilkinson made himself translucent so that these perfect, mysterious arrangements of world and word could shimmer through.
 I waited on every word, every line break, consistently taken by surprise, totally convinced and awed.

 Joshua Marie Wilkinson can gently, kindly whirl with no regrets as his language, like a soft machine, enriches us.
 Freedom and light.
 And how many experiences!
 It just walks, producing what it wishes, imprinting these magic worlds into us.
 An inheritance for ever.